Worthies/Files/README.md

 - `-host <address>` - Address to listen on (default: 0.0.0.0)
 - `-port <port>` - Port to listen on (default: 8080)
 - `-dir <directory>` - Working directory to serve files from (default: current directory)
+- `-i <config>` - Enable intelligent MIME recognition for browser-viewable multimedia.
+Use `true` for default mappings, or specify custom mappings in format: `ext1,ext2:mime/type;ext3:mime/type2,v` where `,v` indicates viewable in browser (optional)

 ### Examples